Water Report

 Reservoir Readout

-As of March 25, Reeder Reservoir was 62% full.
-Meanwhile, Emigrant and Hyatt lakes were 91% and 67% full, respectively.
+As of the end of October, Reeder Reservoir is 69% full while Emigrant and Hyatt Lakes were 20% and 72% full, respectively.

 For up-to-date information, visit the US Bureau of Reclamation’s website.
 Then click on a teacup and then the link for Water Year Graph.